#226 – The Conflict Over Residential Fire Sprinkler Requirements, Part 1

 Installation costs are a flashpoint in the residential fire sprinkler debate

 Even though sprinkler requirements are nationally recommended, housing industry groups believe the mandates are too costly and burdensome.
-In the U.S., the home-building industry has spent millions of dollars in an effort to block plans to require sprinklers in new homes―and in many cases, it has been highly successful.
+In the U.S., the home-building industry spent $57 million over a 10-year period in an effort to block plans to require sprinklers in new homes―and in many cases, it has been highly successful.

 The Fire Protection Research Foundation calculates fire sprinkler installation cost at about $1.35 per square foot.
 However, estimates from opposition groups are much higher—up to $5 per square foot.
 Housing industry groups argue that mandating sprinklers in all new homes would hike the price tag enough to put thousands of potential buyers out of the market and stifle the industry.

 Proponents argue that home prices are more closely linked to underlying market conditions and other variables rather than simply building and materials costs.
-In addition, with new homes constructed in California and Maryland now equipped with sprinklers, little evidence suggests that the housing markets in these states have been negatively impacted by the sprinkler requirements.
+In addition, with new homes constructed in California, Maryland, and DC now equipped with sprinklers, little evidence suggests that the housing markets in these areas have been negatively impacted by the sprinkler requirements.

 Stay tuned for a closer look at local battles over residential fire sprinklers